Antipodal Point Arrangements on Spheres and Classification of Normal Systems: Antipodal Point Arrangements on the Sphere

 \subsubsection{\bf{The Standard Arrangement and the Dictionary of Line-Cycles}}

-Let $\mbb{F}$ be an ordered field.
 Here we associate line cycles to the points of the standard arrangement $\mcl{S}_4$.
-Later we use this as a local dictionary for an antipodal arrangement on $\mbb{PF}^{2+}_{\mbb{F}}$ to characterize the arrangement up to an isomorphism.
+Later we use this as a local dictionary for an antipodal arrangement on $S^2$ to characterize the arrangement up to an isomorphism.